gvwilson/teachtogether.tech/_lessons/online.md

 video camera revolutionized athletics training, just as the tape recorder revolutionized music instruction a decade earlier.

-Many of the people pushing the Internet into classrooms don't know this history, and don't realize that it is just the latest in [a long series of attempts](http://teachingmachin.es/timeline.html) to use machines to teach [[Watt2014](#CITE)].
+Many of the people pushing the Internet into classrooms don't know this history, and don't realize that it is just the latest in [a long series of attempts][watters-timeline] to use machines to teach [[Watt2014](#CITE)].
 From the printing press through radio and television to desktop computers and mobile devices, every new way to share knowledge has produced a wave of aggressive optimists who believe that education is broken and that technology can fix it.
 However, ed tech's strongest advocates have often known less about "ed" than they do about "tech", and have often been driven more by the prospect of profit than by the desire to improve learning.

 Today's debate is often muddied by the fact that "online" and "automated" don't have to be the same thing.
 Live online teaching